pfdubois/BridgeBidding/source/MajorOpenings.rst

 - 2N is invitational with a balanced hand, and shows a stopper in their suit.
 - 3N bids game, again with stoppers.

-Thus,  shows a
-weak hand with at least four trump.
-Having nine trump between the hands should be relatively safe at the three level.

 In this case, 1♠ (2♣) 3♣ is the limit raise.
 This lets opener sign off at 3♠ if he does not want to accept the invitation.